After Biden’s first year, the virus and disunity rage on

 Her rationale: Altering the rules would only “worsen the underlying disease of division infecting our country.”

 For all of that, Barack Obama was on to something when he paid his old vice president an odd compliment late in the 2020 campaign.
 Elect Joe Biden, he said, and after four years of flamboyant Trump dramas and crazy tweets, folks could feel safe ignoring their president and vice president for a spell.

 “You’re not going to have to think about them every single day,” Obama said.
 “It just won’t be so exhausting.
 You’ll be able to go about your lives.”

 Indeed America saw normalcy, some say dignity, return to the White House.
 Pets came back and so did daily press briefings for the public.

-The Trump-era political muzzle came off public-health authorities, freeing them to confuse the public all on their own.
+The Trump-era political muzzle came off public health authorities, freeing them to confuse the public all on their own.

-The discipline, drive and baseline competence from the new White House produced notable results.
+Even so, the discipline, drive and baseline competence from the new White House produced notable results.
 Biden won a bipartisan infrastructure package that had eluded his two predecessors, coming away with a legacy-shaping fix for the rickety pillars of industry and society.